TakudzwaMakoni/transaction_engine/README.md

 I had pains with creating a binary crate with integration / regression testing.
-As far as I could tell from searching, the most workable workaround is to have a lib.rs and use provide lib as  mod in main.rs, this makes it easier to also include external files in the tests directory.
+As far as I could tell from searching, the most workable workaround is to have a lib.rs and use provide mods in main.rs, this makes it easier to also include external files in the tests directory.

 Why am I using